VRFPS/VR-FPS-Engine/README.md

 [![Live Demo](https://img.shields.io/badge/Live-Demo-brightgreen.svg?style=plastic)](http://vr.herokuapp.com/) [![license](https://img.shields.io/github/license/mashape/apistatus.svg?style=plastic)](https://github.com/https://github.com/VRFPS/VR-FPS-Engine/blob/master/LICENSE)

 ### Introduction
-VR FPS Engine was a stackathon project built by Bogdan and Damon in the time span of 4 days.
+VR FPS Engine was a "stackathon" project built in the time span of 4 days.
+It is built on Mozilla's A-Frame web VR framework.
 It is a simple boilerplate for virtual reality and first person shooter games.
 Using simple WASD and space to jump a player can go around the map destroying cabbages (boxes) that are randomly generated on the map.
 At a certain point the cabbages randomly generate again.
 A player can click to shoots a bullet.
 When the bullet collides with the cabbage, it disappears.
 The cabbages and bullet are customizable.
 Double jump is a thing.

 ### Installation
 To use this simple boiler plate and modify it